CSIprinceton/mica-water/README.md

 DP_models: The frozen DP models that can be used to run DPMD simulations.

-If you use this training data, please read and cite: Abhinav S. Raman and Annabella Selloni, Submitted, 2024
+If you use this training data, please read and cite:

+Raman, A. S., & Selloni, A. (2024).
+An ab-initio deep neural network potential for accurate large-scale simulations of the muscovite mica-water interface.
+Molecular Physics. https://doi.org/10.1080/00268976.2024.2365430